So, pods, it is!

 I liked it!

 But…. could I paint it for real?

 I am always in a hurry as evidenced by the paint splattered blow dryer.

 I usually lay a piece of canvas flat on my worktable.
 Then when it is done, I lay it flat on the stack of "done" paintings and it takes very little room to store them.

 I buy wood at the lumber yard and I have a friend who will cut and measure ( all skills that I have none of) and she will then stretch the canvas around the wood and bring me back a painting that is ready to go!

 I think it worked out well.

 This is the second one in this series.

 Can't stop at just one.

-I post on Facebook all the time about what I am working on.
-Click on the BLUE link and check it out!
+I post on Facebook and Instagram all the time about what I am working on.
+Click on the BLUE links and check it out!